-- If a prospective student has attended a secondary school and/or university in North America, official transcripts from each institution must be submitted to the School of GPS Admissions Office. - Applicants from countries and US territories in which English is not the primary language must also provide recent evidence of proficiency in English by one of the following:

-- scoring of 80 or above on the Internet-based TOEFEL (Test of English as a Foreign Language) with subscores in writing, reading, speaking and listening of at least 20, or - 2. scoring 550 or above on the written TOEFEL with subscores in writing and reading of at least 50. - All tests of English proficiency must have been taken in the last two years to be considered for acceptance.
+- If a prospective student has attended a secondary school and/or university in North America, official transcripts from each institution must be submitted to the School of GPS Admissions Office. - Applicants from foreign countries and U.S. territories must also provide recent evidence of proficiency in English by: - scoring of 80 or above on the Internet-based TOEFEL (Test of English as a Foreign Language) with subscores in writing, reading, speaking and listening of at least 20; - 2. scoring 550 or above on the written TOEFEL with subscores in writing and reading of at least 50; or - 3. scoring 6.0 or above on the IELTS (International English Language Testing System). - All tests of English proficiency must have been taken in the last two years to be considered for acceptance.
 An official score report must be mailed directly to the School of GPS Admissions Office.